Finally. 10 days after the Liberian election was held, the results are in, and you are in for a very few surprises.

 Each ethnic group was giving a piece of land, and if one dared to move or speak a language outside of one’s designated ethnic group, the punishment was harsh and quick.

-That was needed, for the Congos needed hard labor, and that was done through slave raids.
+That was needed, for the Congos needed hard labour, and that was done through slave raids.
 In 1931, this report proved, that not only was the Liberian state involved in the enslavement of the native population, they were actively involved in the slave trade with Spain.
 Slaves were sold to Spain and transported to the little island of Fernando Po (today’s Bioko part of Equatorial Guinea).
 The slave trade started in 1928 and remained until 1931.

 The American journalist, John Gunther, narrates how: